 Considering the fact that Gabby Rivera is the current writer on the Miss America solo comic, and is a fellow latina, it only makes sense that she’d be behind her writing it as she knows the character best.
 Gabby even saw the tweet and replied:

-While the America from the comics is written as a teenager, aging someone up has never been a problem in movies before and there’s even a reality where an adult America Chavez is not only a member of S.H.I.E.L.D., but also dons the iconic costume of Captain America.
+While, in the comics, Chavez is written as a teenager, aging someone up has never been a problem in movies before and there’s even a reality where an adult version of the character is not only a member of S.H.I.E.L.D., but even dons the iconic Captain American costume.